dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1600: Pride in heritage promotes appreciation of diversity.
+### T1600: Pride in being Brazilian comes from culture and landscapes.

 |Support|
 |---|